 - Overcharging with metal ions causes cells to die

-This is because the amount of aluminum supplied could directly determine the extent of the protein deposits that are typical for Alzheimer’s patients and thus the destruction of nerve cells.
+Because the amount of aluminum supplied could directly determine the extent of the protein deposits, which are typical for Alzheimer’s patients, and thus the destruction of nerve cells.
 This harmful mechanism is already known from overloading with other metal ions.
 “It is known that the more iron a nerve cell contains, the more protein it deposits.
 It is conceivable that aluminum has a similar effect, ”says Beyreuther.

 If that were the case, it would explain the drastic cell death in Alzheimer’s patients from the Italian study.
 Their ferritin molecules carried almost twice as much aluminum around with them as iron – an average of 62 percent.
 It should actually be the other way around.
 In the ferritin molecule of the healthy control group, iron dominated.
 The researchers found an iron content of up to 75 percent.

 The question arises as to how the additional aluminum gets to ferritin – or in our body at all.
-At least externally, we are now overloaded with aluminum.
+Nowadays, at least externally, we are almost overloaded with aluminum.
 We drive carefree through the city on fancy super-light bikes, smear deodorants and sunscreen with aluminum additives on the skin and prepare food in aluminum pots.
 After all: here we are very well aware that we are handling aluminum.
 But the addition of aluminum is not always so obvious.

 - Aluminum in drinking water

 Aluminum can also be found relatively well hidden in drinking water.
-Whether this increases the risk of Alzheimer’s disease has been hotly debated in recent years.
-For example, a large long-term study from France, in which almost 2000 elderly people were observed over a period of 15 years, is remarkable.
+Whether this increases the risk of Alzheimer’s has been heatedly debated in recent years.
+For example, a large long-term study from France, in which almost 2000 elderly people were observed over a period of 15 years, is noteworthy.

 Virginie Rondeau from the Institut National de la Sante et de la Recherche Medicale in Bordeaux and her team found a connection between the consumption of aluminum and the risk of dementia.
 Study participants whose drinking water contained a lot of aluminum had a more than two-fold increased risk of developing dementia.
 Already 0.1 milligrams of aluminum per day were associated with a stronger cognitive decline.